 - Vacuum and sweep away spider webs and egg sacs.

 - Seal cracks or openings where pests could sneak inside.

 - Repair any holes on your roof or gaps between shingles.

 - Minimize moisture build-up by using a fan or dehumidifier.

 - Use a Spider & Insect Dust for longer-lasting protection against spiders and other pests.

 Bugs in Your Bedroom

-- Keep your bedding washed and dry on highest heat setting
+- Wash your bedding regularly and dry on the highest heat setting.

-- Treat your bed, box spring, mattress, bed frame, headboard, etc. with a reliable bed bug killer.
+- If dealing with bed bugs, treat your bed, box spring, mattress, bed frame, and headboard with a reliable Bed Bug Killer.